 Spend the evening at leisure, relaxing at your hotel and preparing for the adventures ahead.

-02Day 2: Old & New Delhi – A Journey Through Time
+02Day 2: Old Delhi & New Delhi – A Journey Through Time

-Explore the contrasting worlds of Old and New Delhi.
-Begin with Jama Masjid, one of Asia’s largest mosques, followed by a rickshaw ride through the bustling lanes of Chandni Chowk.
-Capture the grandeur of the Red Fort and visit Raj Ghat, the peaceful memorial of Mahatma Gandhi.
+Today, you will explore the two contrasting worlds of Old Delhi and New Delhi.
+The tour begins in Old Delhi — with the first stop at Jama Masjid, one of Asia’s largest mosques — followed by a rickshaw ride through the bustling lanes of Chandni Chowk.
+Capture the grandeur of the Red Fort and visit Raj Ghat, the peaceful memorial dedicated to Mahatma Gandhi.

-In the afternoon, discover New Delhi’s colonial charm — drive past the Rashtrapati Bhawan and Parliament House, stop at India Gate, and visit the serene Lotus Temple (closed on Mondays).
+In the afternoon, discover New Delhi’s colonial charm as you drive past Rashtrapati Bhawan and Parliament House, stop at India Gate, and visit the 16th-century tomb of Emperor Humayun, as well as the serene Lotus Temple (closed on Mondays).
 End your day at the magnificent Qutub Minar, a UNESCO World Heritage Site.

 Return to your hotel, reflecting on a day that beautifully connects Delhi’s rich past with its vibrant present.